It is very easy to say “I am against the caste system”. In fact, it is so easy, that everyone says it.

 Everyone is against the caste system till the tip of their tongues.
 Till the clenching of the fists.
 Then something happens and what oozes out is resigned socialese, that insipid dribble of weak laughter, silent judgment, and no-risk-territory.

 But how many people are in positions – socially, professionally, maritally, personally – to speak out, if not every time, at least sometimes, consistently?
 Not many.
 So they open up when with the right people, at the right time.

-While I understand the plight of those who don’t speak up, extending them benefits of doubt and extrapolation, very rarely do I find them inspiring.
+While I understand the plight of those who don’t speak up, extending them benefits of doubt, very rarely do I find them inspiring.

 Doesn’t everyone lose something when they stand up for something?
 Isn’t it universal?

-Yes, granted, some lose less.
-Some lose more.
-Some have less to lose.
-Some have more to lose.
-When someone stands up for something, it is a risk that they take.
+Yes, granted, some lose less, some lose more.
+Some have less to lose while some have more to lose.
+When someone stands up for something, it is a risk they are taking.
 While the same can be said of someone who keeps quiet, it is those who speak up, those who act, who inspire.

-One important thing to understand again is not how well they speak in congregations of like-minded people.
-While there is value in that, in the active effort of finding strength in numbers, in the prudence of organization, all the while recognizing where each person is in their maturity and ability to counter or stake their stance, it still does not match up to someone actively countering regressive beliefs in person.
+Speak in a gathering of like-minded people is easier.
+While there is value in the active effort of finding strength in numbers, in the prudence of organization, all the while recognizing where each person is in their maturity and ability to counter or stake their stance, it still does not match up to someone actively countering regressive beliefs in person.

-Also, in-person engagement mostly trumps online activism which often descends into proxy keyboard battles, but being vocal online has its advantages too in helping to structure thoughts, of sifting through arguments, of larger reach, a permanence of what is being said to be fact checked or referred, and the lifeline of disassociating when the going gets too heated.
+In-person engagement mostly trumps online activism which often descends into proxy keyboard battles, but being vocal online has its advantages in helping to structure thoughts, of sifting through arguments, of a larger reach, in having permanence of what is being said to be fact checked or referred, and the valuable exit option of disassociating when the going gets too heated.

-In my case, I’ve realized I have, till now (and I don’t for one second believe this run would continue) managed to engage, understand, and if possible, co-opt or push back some beliefs that crop up during personal interactions.
+In my case, I’ve realized that I have, till now (and I don’t for one second believe this run would continue) managed to engage, understand, and if possible, co-opt or push back some beliefs that crop up during personal interactions.